 Welcome to the third week of our Positive Parenting blogging series!
 Today’s topic is Connection.
 It is probably one of the most important components of effective positive parenting – and sometimes can be one of the most difficult to do when time is crunched and moms and dads are tired.

-We will look at 5 things that are critical to establishing a deep connection with your kids as well as discuss some of the benefits of spending time on building that connection.
+We will look at 5 simple ways to establish a deep connection with your kids as well as discuss why connection is so important.

 This post includes Amazon Affiliate links.
 For more details, see the Disclosure page.

-Before we talk more about today’s topic, if you haven’t already, you might be interested in reading more about Positive Parenting – the approach that this series is based on.
+Before we dive in, if you haven’t already, you might be interested in reading more about Positive Parenting – the approach that this series is based on.

 My goal for this series is to share some of the skills and knowledge that are a part of the positive parenting approach, examples of how you can use them, and personal experiences and reflections.
 You can read more about me and my background here if you like.